Members of the Waste Authority are appointed by the Governor on the recommendation of the Minister for Environment.

 Kelly Howlett AM

-Kelly Howlett is currently the economics projects manager at the Port Hedland Chamber of Commerce and Industry.
+Kelly Howlett is currently the operations manager for the Care for Hedland Environmental Association.
 Kelly is also managing director of Earthbeat Consulting, providing environmental, social, community development and human services consultancy services.

 Kelly is an active and passionate environmental and sustainability practitioner, and has made her life and career in the Pilbara.
-Most notably, Kellly served as mayor of the Town of Port Hedland for almost seven years until 2016 and was the CEO of Pilbara charity Blackwood Tree Association Inc. for six years until November 2022.
+Most notably, Kelly served as mayor of the Town of Port Hedland for almost seven years until 2016 and was the CEO of Pilbara charity Blackwood Tree Association Inc for six years until November 2022.

 Kelly was inducted into the WA Women’s Hall of Fame in March 2018 in recognition of her lengthy contribution to the Pilbara environment and community.
 She has extensive governance experience and a keen interest in social issues, the natural environment and sustainability.
 Kelly has a Bachelor Science (Environment)/Bachelor Forest Science (Honours) and is a graduate of the Australian Institute of Company Directors' program.